 Ask for a Lawyer

 If you have not already sought legal counsel, this should be your first move after turning yourself in.
-A criminal defense lawyer can make sure that your rights are protected and that the proper procedures are followed, according to the regulations of the state of California.
+A criminal defense lawyer can make sure your rights are protected and that law enforcement follows proper procedures according to the regulations of the state of California.

 Do Not Lie to Law Enforcement